Shakuntala Devi: Personal life

 Devi returned to India in the mid-1960s, and she married Paritosh Banerji, an officer of the Indian Administrative Service from Kolkata.
 They divorced in 1979, after her husband's homosexuality was allegedly revealed.
 Their daughter Anupama Banerji claimed that Devi lied about her husband being gay to promote her book on homosexuals because her credibility on the subject matter was questioned.

 In 1980, she contested the Lok Sabha elections as an independent candidate for Mumbai South and for Medak in Andhra Pradesh (now in Telangana).
 In Medak she stood against the former Prime Minister Indira Gandhi, saying she wanted to "defend the people of Medak from being fooled by Mrs. Gandhi"; she came ninth, with 6,514 votes (1.47% of the votes).
 Devi returned to Bangalore in the early 1980s.

 In addition to her work as a mental calculator, Devi was a notable astrologer and an author of several books, including cookbooks and novels.
 She started with writing short stories and murder mysteries, and had a keen interest in music.

 Death and legacy

 In April 2013, Devi was admitted to a hospital in Bangalore with severe respiratory problems.
 Over the following two weeks, she had heart and kidney complications.
 She died in the hospital on 21 April 2013.
 She was 83 years old.
 Her daughter Anupama Banerji is married to Ajay Abhaya Kumar, with whom she has two daughters, and lives in London.

 On 4 November 2013, Devi was honoured with a Google Doodle on what would have been her 84th birthday.

+In popular culture

 A film on her life titled Shakuntala Devi was announced in May 2019.
 The film stars Vidya Balan in the lead title role and features Sanya Malhotra, Amit Sadh, and Jisshu Sengupta in the supporting roles.
 Produced by Sony Pictures Networks Productions, the film streamed worldwide on Amazon Prime Video on 31 July 2020.